Chapman808/ProductivityYoutube/README.md

 Join us... in a breathtaking journey through the content space.
 No longer burdened by frivelous and malicious violations of our digital peace, this marvelous Chrome extension is the hero we have been looking for.

-**JK, but that was a demo in writing chrome extensions, and I have been finding it useful**
+**JK, but this has been a fun demo in writing chrome extensions, and I have been finding it useful**

 # Usage